 A complete guide to financial resources for caregivers of the aging

 Caregiving is expensive in ways that many caregivers themselves do not account for.
-In addition to the emotional and physical strain that comes with caring for an elderly parent, there are the expenses of travel, time off work and a variety of other expenses – both big and small – that you incur.
-Too often, children of senior adults do not ever properly account for all the finances related to helping their parents.
-However, you should keep an account.
-You also need to do all you can to make sure you are getting the most out of the resources you are using and that are available to you.
+In addition to the emotional and physical strain that comes with caring for an elderly parent, there are the expenses of travel, time off work and a variety of other costs – both big and small – that you incur.
+Too often, children of senior adults don't properly account for all the finances related to helping their parents.
+You certainly should, of course, and when you do, you should also ensure you're getting the most out of the tax write-offs available to you.

-Here is Comfort Life's complete guide to means of government financial support for caregivers of the elderly in Canada.
+Here is Comfort Life's basic guide to means of government financial support for caregivers of the elderly in Canada.
 Included are both tax credits and benefits available.
 This is intended to be informational in orientation, to highlight credits that caregivers of elderly family may not be aware of.
 Be sure to personally follow up this advice with expertise from a financial professional as well as information from the Canada Revenue Agency*.

 Basic tips and overview

 Do yourself a big favour and keep a ledger of all expenses you incur in relation to caregiving.
-It makes perfect sense to have some discomfort about doing this ("love keeps no accounts," we know), but there are obvious practical benefits to this, most notably the ability to get tax refunds, and to apply for other financial aid that may be available.
-Doing all you can to relieve yourself of the financial burdens you are taking on can help you be a better caregiver, by relieving you of some of the stresses related to caregiving.
+While some caregivers may have some discomfort about doing this ("love keeps no accounts," we know), there are obvious practical benefits to this, most notably the ability to get tax refunds, and to apply for other aid that may be available.
+Doing all you can to relieve yourself of the financial burdens you've taken on can help you be a better caregiver, by relieving you of some of the stresses related to caregiving.
 Ultimately, this may help you avoid burnout.
 It's all part of taking care of yourself, as you care for your loved one.

-- availing yourself of a respite care stay in order to take a vacation or just give yourself a break from caregiving (for someone with Alzheimer's Disease, for example)
+- Availing yourself of a respite care stay in order to take a vacation or a break from caregiving

 Medical expenses: the Medical Expense Tax Credit

-You can claim a wide variety of medical expenses for seniors.
-As you will see from the CRA's full list, there are more than a few surprises.
-Some things you can claim include the following products:
+The full list of claimable medical expenses contains more than a few surprises.
+Some things you can claim include the following products

 - Air purifiers (with a prescription)